Gürdal Duyar

 Gürdal Duyar (20 August 1935 – 18 April 2004) was a Turkish sculptor who is known for his monuments to Atatürk and his busts of famous people.
-His art is characterized as a modern expressionist style that is balanced with abstraction.
+His art is characterized as having a modern expressionist style that is balanced with abstraction.
 He is considered one of the pioneers of modern figurative sculpture in Turkey.
-Duyar was also a painter and is noted for his sketches but his best-known works are the public sculptures that are placed in Istanbul's parks and public squares.
+Duyar was also a painter and is noted for his sketches, but his best-known works are the public sculptures placed in Istanbul's parks and public squares.

-Duyar was a student of Rudolf Belling and Ali Hadi Bara at the State Academy of Fine Arts in Istanbul, after graduating from which he spent some time abroad.
+Duyar was a student of Rudolf Belling and Ali Hadi Bara at the State Academy of Fine Arts in Istanbul.
+After graduating, he spent some time abroad.
 At the start of his career as a freelance artist, Duyar worked on sculpture, especially busts, in Belgium, France and Switzerland.
 He later returned to Turkey, where he became known for his Atatürk monuments, including his Uşak Atatürk Monument (1965).
 He made several more Atatürk monuments in Turkey and held the first exhibition of his work in 1968.